CS5008-khoury-lionelle/TeamActivities/Module12/README.md

 👉🏽 **Task** 👈🏽

 1. Read through the code in the provided files.
-Explain the code in your own words with your partners.
+Explain the various lines to each other.
    * What is a major difference between the shortest_path functions?
    * Why would this matter?
 (We will continue to explore this throughout the lab)
 2. In graph.py, we are creating  a small and medium graph.
 Take a moment and draw on the paper the visualization of the graph that those represent.